 3. Consider the advantages of healthcare savings accounts.

-If you have access to a flexible spending account (FSA) or health savings account (HSA), they are both tax-efficient ways to help you manage the rising cost of healthcare.
+If you have access to a flexible spending account (FSA) or

 Both can reduce your taxable income for the year and be used to pay for qualifying medical, dental and other eligible healthcare costs.
 But be aware of their differences.